+DES-3800:admin#enable ssl

-DES-3800:4#enable ssl Command:enable ssl
+Command:enable ssl

 Note: Web will be disabled if SSL is enabled.
-Success.

-DES-3800:4#

 NOTE: Enabling SSL on the Switch will enable all ciphersuites.
 To utilize a particular ciphersuite, the user must eliminate other ciphersuites by using the disable ssl command along with the appropriate ciphersuites.